NastasiaMazur/Exercise-5_APIs_and_IR/README.md

 ## Shakespearean Sonnet Search

+A search engine system for indexing and retrieving Shakespearean sonnets based on user queries.
+It includes classes for representing sonnets, tokenizing text, indexing, and searching.
+Users can input queries and retrieve relevant sonnets through token matching.
+Stemming is implemented to enhance search accuracy by considering original and stemmed tokens.

 The key features of this project include:

 - Inverted Index: Utilizes an inverted index data structure to efficiently store and retrieve information about the occurrence of words in the sonnets.